tzolkowski96/portfolio/README.md

 ## 📄 License

-© 2024 Tobin Zolkowski.
+© 2025 Tobin Zolkowski.
 All rights reserved.

 ---

-Built with modern web standards and optimal performance in mind.
+🔄 This redirect page will automatically take you to the new portfolio in 7 seconds, or you can click the button to go there immediately.